-The board of directors has adopted policies and procedures, etc., within significant areas of financial reporting, among these a credit policy, an IT security policy and a privacy policy.
+The board of directors has adopted policies and procedures, etc., within significant areas of financial reporting, among these a credit policy and an overall policy on information security and data protection.

 The adopted policies and procedures are available on the group's intranet or website.
 Compliance is currently monitored and tested by means of random checks.